 - Mobile-optimize your emails.
 It’s important that emails are as easy to read on smartphones, tablets, and other mobile devices as they are on PCs;

 - Track analytics.
 Capture all data: deliverability, open rates, clickability, unsubscribes, spam complaints, etc. Guided by this information, you will be able to adjust your strategy to get the best results.
+Using an ELT process can help convert unstructured data from your marketing camapigns and allow you to track and find results for largers sales goals.

 - Add a call to action.
 Every good email has a call to action that you want your customers to take.
 Email marketing isnt just about information, rather its about converting customers to fans, and prospective customers into paying customers.
 Add a call to action like a booking app, landing page URL or phone number to give them every opportunity to contact you if they are interested in your product.